danjunipero/weak-tie-opp-structure/README.md

 - Generate varied, redundant routes to different destinations
 - Distribute co-presence across the network rather than bottleneck it through a single corridor

-These conditions increase opportunities for weak-tie formation and maintenance.
+These conditions increase opportunities for weak-tie formation and maintenance through a higher chance for spotaneous encounters with other residents.

 ---